 While I loved to read, writing was another story.
 I almost have to say I hated it.
-So much that when it was time to think about choosing a college, I turned down an offer of a full scholarship, if I agreed to be a writing major.
+So much that when it was time to think about choosing a college, I turned down an offer of a full scholarship, because I didn’t want to major in writing.

 I know, not the smartest move.

 Instead, after ten years in the Midwest, I headed east to serve as a missionary in Russia.
-Yes, somewhere along the line, in spite of my parents’ best efforts to make a Unitarian of me, I embraced faith in Jesus Christ.
-In Russia I learned to love borscht, dress for the cold, and treasure liberty.
+While I was there, I learned to love borscht, dress for the cold, and treasure liberty.

 By the way, I did finally get married after I returned from Russia, inheriting three stepdaughters, two step-grandsons, and a cat.
-My husband and I now live in northeast Wisconsin, where (as long as the Steelers aren’t playing) I gladly cheer for the Green Bay Packers.
+My husband and I now live in South Carolina, where we are enjoying longer summers and lots of barbecue.

 Comments are welcome!
 I’d love to know what you think about any of my posts.